kontent-ai/boilerplate-net/README.md

    - You can change the project ID later at any time in `appsettings.json`
 3. Open in the IDE of your choice and Run

-_Note: You can [install the tempalte from the sourcecode](../../wiki/Installation-from-source) too._
+_Note: You can [install the template from the sourcecode](../../wiki/Installation-from-source) too._

 ## How Tos